 September 28, 2019 - January 19, 2020.
 Sex work: broadly defined as exchanging sex/ erotic services for gain; connotes personal agency and politicized action.
 More than a portrait of life at the margins, a demonstration of queer/ transgender community building, creative organizing, self-empowerment, identity/desire affirmation/ healing, using pornography as a deft tool for liberation.

 September 29, 2018 - January 6, 2019.
 Performance artist, iconic in 1970s NYC for his disruptive interventions at galleries, public spaces, and financial institutions; unauthorized/ impromptu performance wearing elaborate drag costumes of street trash, food waste, and stolen objects.
 Decidedly anti-institutional, disrupting the business of art, he was soon written out of history.

-October 2018.
-Largest annual multi-arts festival in N America; music, comedy, drama, dance, vaudeville and more, from around the world.
+October 12-28, 2018.
+Largest annual multi-arts festival in N America; music, comedy, drama, dance, vaudeville + more, from around the world.
 Over 1100 performances, 200 shows/ 16 days.
-Sixteen venues have included: The Players Theatre, 115 MacDougal St, and stages at the Clemente, 107 Suffolk St. Updates at their website:
+Sixteen venues have included: The Players Theatre, 115 MacDougal St; stages at the Clemente, 107 Suffolk St. Oct 1-31 FringeBYOV in outer boroughs.
+See: